lognorman20/lognorman20/README.md

 I am a fourth year computer science student at the University of Southern California.
 I enjoy creating technology that makes everyday life simpler, more efficient, and amusing.
 Currently, I am based out of Los Angeles, California.

-I am currently interested in zero-knowledge proofs and fully-homomorphic encryption.
+I am interested in zero-knowledge proofs and fully-homomorphic encryption.

 In my free time, I love playing/watching basketball, boxing, learning history (especially the Cold War), music production, skiing, and of course, programming.